ElieBamunoba/MyTimeTable/README.md

 ## Credits

-This app was created by Elie Bamunoba, John Muinde and Kevin Sang for a Flutter project at Daystar University.
+This app was created by Elie Bamunoba, John Muinde and Kevin Sang at Daystar University.

 ## License